 During the first decade of the 20th century there was a growing trend toward pocket-sized cameras.
 In January 1912, The Amateur Photographer magazine commented:

-‘Vest’ is the American word for a waistcoat and the camera lives up to its name.
+‘Vest’ is the American term for a waistcoat, and the camera lives up to its name.
 As The Amateur Photographer noted in its review: